Through pandemics and epidemics, hope stays alive

 UNICEF has always stood by children through crisis and disease.

-For more than 70 years, we have been working to improve the lives of children and their families.
+For over 75 years, we have been working to improve the lives of children and their families.
 Our mission is made possible by a strong network of talented and dedicated staff that includes physicians, clinicians, logistics experts and communication specialists.

 As the global COVID-19 pandemic unfolds, we look back at UNICEF's history of responding to health crises the world over, and look ahead to recovering from this one.

 Since its beginnings, UNICEF has been at the forefront of disease prevention and revolutionizing children’s health.

 Working closely with partners like the World Health Organization (WHO), we have seen the eradication of smallpox and the near eradication of polio.
 Since 1988, the number of children affected by polio has reduced by 99 per cent.